tikhop/TPInAppReceipt/README.md

 ### Working With a Receipt

-`InAppReceipt` is an object to incapsulate all necessary getters from a receipt payload and provides a comprehensive API for reading and validating receipt and related purchases.
+`InAppReceipt` is an object to incapsulate all necessary getters from a receipt payload and provides a comprehensive API for reading and validating in app receipt and related purchases.

 #### Initializing Receipt